databendlabs/databend/website/blog/2022-11-30-databend-weekly-70.md

 We'd love to hear from you.
 Feel free to run the code and see if Databend works for you.
 Submit an issue with your problem if you need help.

 [DatafuseLabs Community](https://github.com/datafuselabs/) is open to everyone who loves data warehouses.
-Please join the community and make a pull request to share your thoughts.
+Please join the community and share your thoughts.

 - [Databend Website](https://databend.rs)
 - [GitHub Discussions](https://github.com/datafuselabs/databend/discussions) (Feature/Bug reports, Contributions)